 Let The Garden Begin!

 I was so excited this week!
 The Suburban Steader Homestead garden was finally started.
 As I mentioned last week, I took the advice from Amy Stross’ new book The Suburban Micro-Farm and filled out all her supporting spreadsheets.
 I also placed all the critical dates into my calendar.
 All that planning indicated that last weekend was the perfect time for me to start my onion crop.
-Well, a few dirty hands a little bit time time later, I had 108 onion plants started.
+Well, a few dirty hands a little bit time later, I had 108 onion plants started.
 I cannot wait to see the results!

 Improving Your DIY Skills